A responsible and resilient operator

-The world relies on these resources to power the basic systems of our daily lives – transportation, heating and cooling, lighting, manufacturing, agriculture, telecommunications and technology.
-Many of the products we use every day are made from plastics and compounds derived from oil and natural gas, which also fuel the machinery needed to manufacture these materials.
+The world relies on oil and natural gas to power the basic systems of our daily lives – transportation, heating and cooling, lighting, manufacturing, agriculture, telecommunications and technology.
+Many of the products we use every day are made from plastics and compounds derived from oil and natural gas, which also fuel the machinery used to manufacture these materials.

 Assessing and reporting our climate change-related risks